General Equipment at Asbestos Exposure at Portage County Hospital — Stevens Point, Wisconsin: What Workers and Tradesmen Need to Know

 Boilermakers: Direct Central Plant Exposure

-Boilermakers who installed, maintained, or repaired the central plant may have worked directly with Johns-Manville and Combustion Engineering asbestos block and cement reportedly used to insulate boiler surfaces.
+Boilermakers who installed, maintained, or repaired the central plant may have worked directly with and asbestos block and cement reportedly used to insulate boiler surfaces.
 Members of Boilermakers Local 107, which historically represented boilermakers throughout Wisconsin including Central Wisconsin institutional and industrial sites, are alleged to have cut and fitted material by hand in enclosed mechanical spaces with minimal ventilation, reportedly generating heavy dust exposure under conditions well documented in Wisconsin asbestos litigation.

 If you are a boilermaker — or the surviving family member of one — and a mesothelioma or asbestosis diagnosis has been received, the three-year Wisconsin filing clock under Wis.
 Stat. § 893.54 is running right now.
 Do not wait for another medical appointment or a second opinion before calling an attorney.
 Consultations are free.
 The deadline will not wait.